lunarstorm/laravel-ddd/README.md

 - Data Transfer Objects: [spatie/laravel-data](https://github.com/spatie/laravel-data)
 - Actions: [lorisleiva/laravel-actions](https://github.com/lorisleiva/laravel-actions)

 The default DTO and Action stubs of this package reference classes from these packages.
-If this doesn't apply to your application, you may [customize the stubs](#publishing-stubs-advanced) accordingly.
+If this doesn't apply to your application, you may [publish and customize the stubs](#customizing-stubs) accordingly.

 ### Deployment
 In production, run `ddd:optimize` during the deployment process to [optimize autoloading](#autoloading-in-production).